ucan-wg/invocation/README.md

 > Just because you can doesn't mean that you should
 >
 > — Anonymous

+> When authorizaton is communicated without such context, it's like receiving a key in the mail with no hint about what to do with it [...]
+After an object receives this message, she can invoke arg if she chooses, but why would she ever choose to do so?
+>
+> Mark Miller, [E-lang Mailing List, 2000 Oct 18]

 UCAN is a chained-capability format.
 A UCAN contains all of the information that one would need to perform some task, and the provable authority to do so.
 This begs the question: can UCAN be used directly as an RPC language?